openaps/docs/docs/Build-manual-system/Using-oref0-tools.md

 $ openaps report invoke enact/suggested.json
 ```

-It is particularly important to examine `suggested.json`, which is the output of the `determine-basal` process, i.e. the output of the calculation performed to determine what temp basal rate, if any, should be enacted, i.e. sent to the pump.
-Let's take a look at some `suggested.json` examples:
+It is particularly important to examine suggested.json, which is the output of the `determine-basal` process, i.e. the output of the calculations performed to determine what temp basal rate, if any, should be enacted.
+Let's take a look at some suggested.json examples:

 ```
 {"temp": "absolute","bg": 89,"tick": -7,"eventualBG": -56,"snoozeBG": 76,"reason": "Eventual BG -56<100, no temp, setting -0.435U/hr","duration": 30,"rate": 0}
 ```

 In this example, the current temporary basal rate type is "absolute", which should always be the case.
-The current bg values is 89, which dropped from 96 by the "tick" value of -7.
-The "eventualBG" and "snoozeBG" are oref0 variables projecting ultimate bg values based on the current value of IOB (with or without IOB due to meal boluses), an average change in bg over the most recent CGM data in glucose.json, and your insulin sensitivity.
+The current BG values is 89, which dropped from 96 by a "tick" value of -7. "eventualBG" and "snoozeBG" are oref0 variables projecting ultimate bg values based on the current IOB with or without meal bolus contributions, an average change in BG over the most recent CGM data in glucose.json, and your insulin sensitivity.
 The "reason" indicates why the recommendation is made.
-In the example shown, "eventualBG" is less than the target bg (100), no temp rate is currently set, and the temp rate required to bring the eventual bg to target is -0.435U/hr.
+In the example shown, "eventualBG" is less than the target BG (100), no temp rate is currently set, and the temp rate required to bring the eventual BG to target is -0.435U/hr.
 Unfortunately, we do not have glucagon available, and the pump is unable to implement a negative temp basal rate.
 The system recommends the best it can: set the "rate" to 0 for a "duration" of 30 minutes.
 In the oref0 algorithm, a new temp basal rate duration is always set to 30 minutes.
 Let's take a look at another example of `suggested.json`:

 ```
 {"temp": "absolute","bg": 91,"tick": "+6","eventualBG": -2,"snoozeBG": 65,"reason": "Eventual BG -2<100, but Delta +6 > Exp.
 Delta -2.3;cancel","duration": 0,"rate": 0}
 ```

-In this case, the evenatual bg is again less than the target, but the bg is increasing (e.g. due to a recent meal).
-The actual "tick", which is also referred to "Delta", is larger than the change that would be expected based on the current IOB and the insulin sensitivity.
+In this case, the evenatual BG is again less than the target, but BG is increasing (e.g. due to a recent meal).
+The actual "tick", which is also referred to as "Delta", is larger than the change that would be expected based on the current IOB and the insulin sensitivity.
 The system therefore recommends canceling the temp basal rate, which is in general done by setting "duration" to 0.
 Finally, consider this example:

 ```
 {"temp": "absolute","bg": 95,"tick": "+4","eventualBG": 13,"snoozeBG": 67,"reason": "Eventual BG 13<90, but Avg.
 Delta 4.00 > Exp.
 Delta -2.9; no temp to cancel"}
 ```

 which is similar to the previous example except that in this case there is no temp basal rate to cancel.
-To gain better understanding of the oref0 operation, you may want to spend some time generating and looking through suggested.json and other reports.
+To gain better understanding of oref0 operation, you may want to spend some time generating and looking through suggested.json and other reports.

 ## Enacting the suggested action

 Based on suggested.json, which is the output of the `determine-basal` oref0 process, the next step is to enact the suggested action, i.e. to send a new temp rate to the pump, to cancel the current temp rate, or do nothing.
 To setup an `enacted.json` report, one may first try the following:

 ```
-$ openaps report add enact/enacted.json JSON pump set_temp_basal suggested.json
+$ openaps report add enact/enacted.json JSON pump set_temp_basal enact/suggested.json
 ```

 together with a simple `enact` alias: